 Ultra Pro creates, in a single tap, images and videos that can be assembled in reports either using Distran’s reporting software Audalytics or with the user’s preferred software.

-or 1 to 330 ft
+or 1 foot

 Down to

-or 2.10⁻⁴ cfm for a 4 bar methane leak at a 30 cm distance
+or 0.005 SCFH for a 1.5 bar (22 PSI) gas leak detected at 30 cm distance in a quiet environment

 Classical gas detectors require the operator to thoroughly check every potential leak point.
 With Ultrasonic Imaging, the detection can be performed without scanning every single element.
 The inspection is done several meters away, reducing the need for scaffolding.